acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 - The SAML response is retrieved from the incoming request.
 - The response is parsed and validated through PySAML2.
-- The authenticated identity attributes are extracted.
+- The authenticated identity attributes are extracted from the validated SAML response.
+- The email attribute used for local user resolution is read from the extracted identity data.
 - The original AuthnRequest identifier (`InResponseTo`) is recovered from the SAML response.
 - The corresponding authentication transaction is checked against the AuthnRequest tracking store.